Skip to content

 robot.running is true only while:

-• the current phase is autonomous or driver;
+• the current phase is the Autonomous Period or the Driver Controlled Period

 • that phase has not ended.

-When the field changes phase, robot.running becomes false and the loop exits.
+When the pool server moves on, robot.running becomes false and the loop exits.
 It becomes true again inside the next matching callback.

 Returning early